Yashcabin6/Validated-Numerics-solution-to-Boundary-Value-ODE/README.md

 [Plot for Bounds obtained for n = 20](https://www.desmos.com/calculator/lh73ioj3gy)

-(The pdfs and ipynb files contain compiled results for example cases)
+(The pdfs and ipynb files contain compiled results of example cases for quick review/demonstration)

 Coefficient_Equations.jl
 Run the cells to produce the equations obtained by equating coefficients of like powers based on the order of approximation (variable n)